gzodataserver/odataserver/README.md

 [![Build Status][travis-image]][travis-url]

 OData is a protocol that supports JSON.
-This makes it extremely usefull when developing web and moile apps.
+This makes it extremely usefull when developing web and mobile apps.
 The Gizur OData Server can be used together with any MySQL database.

 This simple example of how it is used:

 ```
+# Create an account
 curl -d '{"email":"jonas@gizur.com"}' http://appdev.gizur.com:9000/create_account

-# A mail is sent with reset instructions.
-The password is sent in the API
+# Reset passowrd.
+A mail is sent with reset instructions.
+The password is sent
-# response to simplify development.
+# in the API response to simplify development.
 This is turned off in production.
 curl -d '{"accountId":"0b213a639078","email":"jonas@gizur.com"}' http://appdev.gizur.com:9000/0b213a639078/s/reset_password

 # create a new table